 The tree crown has many important functions among them; light energy assimilation, photosynthesis, absorbing carbon dioxide, flowering, producing fruit, producing oxygen, providing shade, etc.

 Branches form part of the crown.
-They grow out of the stem or tree trunk but other branches do grow from bigger branches.
+They grow out of the stem or tree trunk, but other branches grow from bigger ones.
 It is from the branches that leaves, flowers, and fruits develop.
-Branches have multiple functions on most trees with the main ones being to support the leaves, fruits and to transport nutrients to and from the trunk.
+Branches have multiple functions on most trees, with the main ones supporting the leaves and fruits and transporting nutrients to and from the trunk.

-Depending on the type of tree, branches may also have other functions like providing structural support for the entire tree.
-For landscaping purposes, the shape and size of branches are also important depending on the intended use.
+Depending on the type of tree, branches may also have other functions, like providing structural support for the entire tree.
+The shape and size of branches are also important for landscaping purposes, depending on the intended use.
 For instance, trees with large and long branches are usually not ideal where there is limited space between the tree and nearby structures.

-They are different types of branches but the main ones are boughs and twigs.
-Boughs are the large branches while twigs are smaller branches.
+They are different types of branches, but the main ones are boughs and twigs.
+Boughs are large branches, while twigs are smaller branches.

 In most species, the leaf is the terminal component at the upper section.
 Leaves are flattened structures growing out of a branch.
 They are usually blade-like and green in color although some do change color and pigmentation according to the season or weather conditions.